 My name is Graeme Porter.

-I am an apprentice aluminum joiner, race car driver, basketball coach, and former athletes’ representative on New Zealand’s Special Olympics Board.
+I am an apprentice aluminium joiner, race car driver, basketball coach, and former athletes’ representative on New Zealand’s Special Olympics Board.
 I also have a full-time job at Design Windows Nelson and I’m a proud father of two.

 In the eyes of many, I’m living the dream.
 What they don’t see is that juggling all my interests and responsibilities while living with an intellectual disability can mean that sometimes, I overstretch myself.
 But I believe in giving my best in all that I do.